Lithium Ion Battery Safety Tips and Concerns

 In addition to the mechanical safeguards built into the cells, the BMS provides electronic safety features that actually make lithium-ion batteries relatively safe.
 If the voltage of any cell goes over 4.2V, the BMS control logic effectively disconnects the battery pack from the circuit.

 The BMS will also disconnect the circuit if the load current reaches an unsafe threshold.
 These two features alone can prevent most failures from turning into catastrophic events.
+The BMS protects the battery from damage by disconnecting the load from the battery pack once its in this state you will need to wake the BMS in order for it to function again.

 There are many non-branded replacement batteries that are popular with cell phone users and repair shops because of their low prices.
 The problem with a lot of these batteries is that they are not manufactured with the same safety standard as the mainstream brands.